jesusjruo/personal-project/README.md

 - Clone the repository.
 - Modify the .env file to match your Database manager credentials.
 - From the root of the project in a terminal window run "Composer update" (Make sure to have composer installed).
+- Run: php artisan migrate.
-- Run php artisan serve.
+- Run: php artisan serve.

 ## About Laravel